docker/docs/_includes/deploy.md

 ## Kubernetes

 Docker Desktop includes a standalone Kubernetes server and client, as well as Docker CLI integration that runs on your machine.
-Enabling Kubernetes allows you to test your workloads on Kubernetes.
+When you enable Kubernetes, you can test your workloads on Kubernetes.

 To enable Kubernetes:

 1. From the Docker menu, select **Preferences** (**Settings** on Windows).
-2. Select **Kubernetes** and then click **Enable Kubernetes**.
+2. Select **Kubernetes** and click **Enable Kubernetes**.

     This starts a Kubernetes single-node cluster when Docker Desktop starts.